-Currently there is no need to transport any coal, but we believe the railway line through Whitehaven and connecting onto Redcar offers the most obvious route to distributing the metallurgical coal once we reach that point.
+Currently there is no need to transport any coal, but we believe the railway line through Whitehaven which connects to the port of Redcar offers the most obvious route for distributing the metallurgical coal.

-Supporting the local rail network with a new, dedicated siding and a noise-insulated train loading facility would enable the loading and distribution of the coal and help us achieve our goal of minimising environmental impact.
+Supporting the local rail network with a new, dedicated siding and a noise-insulated rail loading facility would allow for the loading and distribution of the coal, helping us to achieve our goal of minimising environmental impact.

-It is a golden rule within our business plan not to distribute coal by road, due to the quantities being produced and to minimise impacts.
-The impact on the local highways will be limited to usage by people coming to and from work and deliveries of materials.
-During the development phase, we will be consulting with the community on traffic movements and potential alternatives to private cars and road haulage so that we can minimise the impact wherever possible.
+It is a golden rule within our business plan not to distribute coal by road.
+The impact on the local highways will be limited to use by people commuting to and from work and delivery of materials.
+During the construction phase, we will be consulting with the local community regarding traffic movements and potential alternatives to private cars and road haulage so that we can minimise the impact wherever possible.

 Consideration has been given as to how we can prevent overloading the local roads with deliveries.
 We intend to have an off-site storage facility and make our own delivery runs, using designated times and routes.